-For Students and Faculty Managing Students
+For Birthing and Non-Birthing Parents and Faculty Supporting Students

 Title IX prohibits discrimination based on sex – this includes discrimination against pregnant and parenting students.
+Foster and adoptive parents can also seek support through the Title IX and Dean of Students Offices.

-What are some accommodations available to me?
+What are some adjustments available to me?

 - A larger desk